-These rules apply to the modular postgraduate courses listed above.
+These rules apply to the two full-time (24 months) Masters courses named above.
 The rules should be read in conjunction with the relevant Programme Structure, Programme Specification and on-line Module Directory entries.
 The Module Directory will give detail of assessment arrangements.
 The Programme Structure will identify which modules are core for the Course.